antonyip/iotex-dashboard/readme.md

 ![Protobuf Decoding](./github/4.png)

 ## Problems
-Doesn't work correctly on vercel due to IoTeX's graph node not supporting SSL correctly.
+~~Doesn't work correctly on vercel due to IoTeX's graph node not supporting SSL correctly.~~ Re-Deployed on Heroku..

 ## Diary
 I had fun churning this project out.
 It was a nice experience to work with React yet again.